Pictures of Warts: Causes, Types and Home Treatments

 There are many different strains of the virus which consequently gives rise to the varying forms of warts, as shown in the pictures below.

-Despite being unightly and embarrassing, most HPV infections are non-cancerous and fairly harmless.
+Despite being unsightly and embarrassing, most HPV infections are non-cancerous and fairly harmless.
 However, particular care should be taken with genital warts as these can give rise to cervical cancer in women.

 The wart virus is also extremely contagious.
 Simply touching the wart can release the virus which can then go on to infect others.

 It is also not advisable to scratch or bite warts as this can cause them to bleed and break up, which makes them even more contagious.

 Common warts are typically found on the hands and fingers and are raised, almost cauliflower like, in appearance.The common wart is flesh colored and rough to the touch.